Here are the best Types of Basil that you can grow and enjoy fresh for their appearance, aroma, culinary and medicinal uses!

 14. Greek Basil

-Exposure to direct sun or fluorescent light is necessary for optimum growth.
+Exposure to direct sun or grow light (if growing indoors) is necessary for optimum growth.
 During the dry spells keep the plant well-watered.
 In hot climates, keep it in part sun.

 15. Pistou Basil

-One of the best short basil varieties named after a sauce made by using basil, garlic, and olive oil known as Pistou sauce.
-Although small, its evenly shaped leaves are still packed with flavor and are perfect for garnishing dishes.
+One of the shortest basil varieties is named after a sauce made using basil, garlic, and olive oil known as Pistou sauce.
+Although small, its evenly shaped leaves are still packed with flavor and are perfect for garnishing.

 Water moderately to keep the soil evenly moist.
 Move outdoors only after the last frost has passed.
 To encourage branching, pinch terminal shoots.